frontiers-wp/wp-simply-hide-author-name/README.md

 == Installation ==

 1. Upload 'simply-hide-author.zip' to the '/wp-content/plugins/' directory
-2. Extract the Plugin to a `simply-hide-author` Folder
+2. Extract the Plugin to a `simply-hide-author-name` Folder
 3. Activate the plugin through the 'Plugins' menu in WordPress
 4. no settings need - just Activate and enjoy.